Free Online Image Converters: Complete Guide to PNG, JPG, WebP, and SVG

 Different formats suit different uses.
 Picking the wrong one can mean huge files, broken transparency, or images that won't open in some apps.
 Converting at the right time keeps quality where it matters and file size under control.

-- Compatibility: Some systems only accept JPG or PNG.
-Converting ensures your file works everywhere.
+- Compatibility: Some systems, content management platforms, and social media sites only accept JPG or PNG.
+Converting ensures your file works everywhere without manual workarounds.

 - Transparency: Only certain formats support it.
-PNG and WebP do; JPG does not.
+PNG and WebP allow transparent backgrounds; JPG does not.
+If you need an image with no background—such as a logo on a coloured banner—you need a format that supports alpha channels.

-- Scaling: Vector formats like SVG stay sharp at any size; raster formats (PNG, JPG, WebP) can look blurry when enlarged.
+- Scaling: Vector formats like SVG stay sharp at any size because they describe shapes mathematically.
+Raster formats (PNG, JPG, WebP) are grids of pixels and can look blurry or pixelated when enlarged beyond their native resolution.

 Understanding the Main Formats